Kelvinskell/pymetrics/README.md

 ## Features

 1. ##### Configuration
  - pymetrics reads from its default configuration file, **pymetrics.conf.yml**.
-This configuration file is consumed by the script at execution and it defines the behaviour of the script.
+This configuration file is consumed by the program at execution and it defines the behaviour of the program.
- - **A different configuration file can also be passed to the script by using the `-c` option.**
+ - **A different configuration file can also be passed to the program by using the `-c` option.**
- - Any configuration file passed to the script must be written in YAML and must closely mirror the default configuration file.
+ - Any configuration file passed to the program must be written in YAML and must closely mirror the default configuration file.
-   - Keys or values not provided in the configuration file are marked as illegal keys/values and the script will refuse to parse them.
+   - Keys or values not provided in the configuration file are marked as illegal keys/values and the program will refuse to parse them.
    - This can cause the program execution to fail.
-   - **You can test your configuration file by running the script with the `-t` or `-T` option.**
+   - **You can test your configuration file by running the program with the `-t` or `-T` option.**

 2. ##### System Information
  - pymetrics collects other system information like the OS name, OS type, nodename, active interfaces, current IP addresses, user statistics (number of logged in users and their time of login), disk usage information, virtual memory information, cpu statistics, network connectivity information, and so many more.